 - restrictions on the products, manufacturers or manufacturing processes;

 - untitled or warning letters;

 - civil or criminal penalties;

-- fines:
+- fines;

 - injunctions;

 - product seizures or detentions;

-- import bans:
+- import bans;

-- voluntary or mandatory product recalls and related publicity requirements:
+- voluntary or mandatory product recalls and related publicity requirements;

 - suspension or withdrawal of regulatory approvals;

 - total or partial suspension of production; and

 - refusal to approve pending applications for marketing approval of new products or supplements to approved applications.

-If side effects increase or are identified after our drug candidates are approved and on the market, we may be required to perform lengthy additional clinical trials, change the labeling of any such products, or withdraw any such products from the market, any of which would hinder or preclude our ability to generate revenues.
+If side effects increase or are identified during the time our drug candidates are in development or after they are approved and on the market, we may be required to perform lengthy additional clinical trials, change the labeling of any such products, or withdraw any such products from the market, any of which would hinder or preclude our ability to generate revenues.

-To date, there has been one drug-related serious adverse event reported related to treatment with STA-5326, which involved rigors, increased liver function tests, and diarrhea, and three patients with possible drug-related serious adverse events related to treatment with STA-4783, including syncope, infection, anemia, and axillary mass change.
-In addition, there has been one serious adverse event related to treatment with STA-5312, a hospitalization for the treatment of myalgia.
+To date, there have been two serious adverse events reported as probably or possibly related to treatment with STA-5326.
+The first event involved a patient in our Phase 2b psoriasis trial who experienced rigors, increased liver function tests, and diarrhea, and the second event involved a patient in our Phase 2a psoriasis trial who developed a breast abscess.
+In addition, the data monitoring committee for our ongoing trial of STA-5326 for psoriasis indicated that it has observed changes from baseline levels of certain liver and kidney function tests and certain blood cell counts.
+The committee has noted that the clinical relevance of these observations is unknown and has not recommended any changes in the trial.
+Because the trial is blinded, we do not know the extent to which these changes are related to treatment with STA-5326.
+There have been three patients with possible drug-related serious adverse events related to treatment with STA-4783, including syncope, infection, anemia, and axillary mass change.
+In addition, there have been two serious adverse events related to treatment with STA-5312.
+The first event involved a patient who was hospitalized for the treatment of myalgia, and the second event involved a patient who experienced decreased mental acuity, dehydration, thrush, and significantly increased liver function tests.
 If the incidence of these events increases or if other effects are identified after any of our drug candidates are approved and on the market: